serbulent/HOPER/Reproduction/ppi_representations/readme.md

 * Create representations

-It can be run  as python Node2vec.py and HOPE.py(input data: .edgelist file and proteins id names file)
+It can be run  as python Node2vec.py and HOPE.py(input data: .edgelist file and proteins id names file **ppi_representations/data**)

 Node2vec and HOPE outputs are recorded in **ppi_representations/data**.